 Advantage: When we perform the RAID 0 Striping of multiple volumes, IOPS are distributed among the volumes of a stripe.
 If you add another volume to RAID 0, you get the straight addition of IOPS throughput of that volume and additional volume size.

-To take the advantage of the RAID 0 striping, the instance type should support the High Networking Performance (like m3.xlarge, c3.2xlarge, r3.2xlarge, etc.).
+To take advantage of the RAID 0 striping, the instance type should support the High Networking Performance (like m3.xlarge, c3.2xlarge, r3.2xlarge, etc.).

 Disadvantage: Loss of a single volume results in a complete data loss.